Tis Hazari

-Tis Hazari is a neighbourhood in New Delhi, India just south of the Northern Ridge.
+Tis Hazari is a neighbourhood in North Delhi, India just south of the Northern Ridge.
 It is the location of the Tis Hazari Courts Complex which was inaugurated on 19 March 1958 by Chief Justice Mr. A. N. Bhandari of the then Punjab High Court.
 It is one of the six District Courts that function under the Delhi High Court, and continues to be the principal Court building in state of Delhi.

 History

 The place gets its name from a force of 30,000 Sikhs, which encamped here under Jassa Singh Ahluwalia, Jassa Singh Ramgarhia, and Baghel Singh in 1783, prior to Battle of Delhi (1783).
 Sikhs defeated Mughals in the Battle of Delhi (1783) and captured Red Fort.
 Under the command of Jassa Singh Ahluwalia and other leading warriors crossed the Yamuna and captured Saharanpur.
 They overran the territory of Najib ud-Daulah, the Ruhila chief, acquiring from him a tribute of eleven lakh of rupees (INR 1,100,000).
 In April Baghel Singh Dhaliwal with two other sardars (Rai Singh Bhangi and Tara Singh Ghaiba) crossed the Yamuna to occupy that country, which was then ruled by Zabita Khan, who was the son and successor of Najib ud-Daulah.
 Zabita Khan in desperation offered Baghel Singh Dhaliwal large sums of money and proposed an alliance to jointly plunder the crown lands.
 Sardar Baghel Singh Dhaliwal set up an octroi-post near Sabzi Mandi to collect the tax on the goods imported into the city to finance the search and the construction of the Sikh Temples.
 (He did not want to use the cash received from the Government Treasury for this purpose, and most of that was handed out to the needy and poor.
 He often distributed sweetmeats bought out of this government gift to the congregationalists at the place which is now known as the Pul Mithai.)